-- Timeline considerations for boarding: be sure to take into account the time it takes to get through the check-in line, to pass security and then to walk or ride (tram, bus) from the check-in area to your boarding area (your terminal and gate—listed on your boarding pass).
+- Be sure to consider the time it may take to get check-in, pass through security, walk or ride (tram, bus) from the check-in area to your boarding area (your terminal and gate—listed on your boarding pass).
 Getting through the airport steps can take several hours at some airports or during busy travel times of the year.

 When you enter a different country from which your flight departed you will have go through an immigration process.
 Each country will have its own agency that administers this inspection process.
-For the vast majority of passengers, the immigration process only takes a few minutes, though lines to take your turn can get long if many international flights arrive around the same time.
+Often the immigration process only takes a few minutes, though lines to take your turn can get long if many international flights arrive around the same time.

 - Upon arrival and entrance into the immigration area passengers are split into multiple lines.
 There is generally a line for host country nationals (people with a passport from that country), sometimes a line for citizens of the region (EU, ECOWAS, etc), and non-immigrant visitors.
 Be sure to enter the correct line to avoid confusion and wasting your time and the time of the officials.

 - When going through immigration in a country in which you are not a host-country national, you will likely go through the non-immigrant visitor line.